joyc3lin/flask_6_api_management/README.md

 ![funcstart](https://github.com/joyc3lin/flask_6_api_management/blob/main/screenshots/funcstart.png)

-+ The link will then lead to a new browser page that should confirm the Functions app is running
++ The "localhost" link will then lead to a new browser page that should confirm the Functions app is running

 ![apprunning](https://github.com/joyc3lin/flask_6_api_management/blob/main/screenshots/apprunning.png)

 </br>